THE FREE LANCE

 The Free Lance found the logs during a recent fishing expedition into the Cold River Valley—one of the most isolated and rugged areas of New York State's vast 3 million acre Forest Preserve.
 The preserve is one giant public wilderness park.
 It's a Victorian Age miracle.
 New York State's Constitution has legally shielded it from development since 1894, requiring officials keep it "forever wild."

 Its forests are an almost-impenetrable tangle of pine, small and large, fallen and standing.
 The dense thicket is sprinkled with giant boulders and a patchwork of swamps, ponds, lakes, streams and rivers.
+It usually rains a lot.
 The closest road is a dirt road about 13 miles away.
-The valley is surrounded by a rogue's gallery of towering, jagged, officially trail-less Adirondack mountains with elevations near or over 4,000 feet: Panther, Couchsachraga, Santanoni, MacNaughton, Seymour, Seward, Donaldson and Emmons.
+The valley is surrounded by a rogue's gallery of towering, officially trail-less Adirondack mountains with elevations near or over 4,000 feet: Panther, Couchsachraga, Santanoni, MacNaughton, Seymour, Seward, Donaldson and Emmons.

 The logs themselves were found in roughly the physical and spiritual center of the Valley: the Ouluska lean-to.

-Lean-tos are primitive, three-sided log shelters used throughout the Forest Preserve instead of four-sided, fully-enclosed cabins because the Forever Wild Clause prohibits human structures.
-The Ouluska lean-to is on the Northville-Place trail where Ouluska Pass Brook joins the Cold River.
-The site is a 1/4-mile south of where Rondeau's outlaw camp was located.
+Lean-tos are primitive, three-sided log shelters used throughout the Forest Preserve instead of four-sided, fully-enclosed cabins because those are banned by the state Constitution’s “forever wild” command.
+The Ouluska lean-to is on the Northville-Place trail where Ouluska Pass Brook joins the Cold River—less than a 1/4-mile south of where Rondeau's outlaw camp was located.

 A mangled aluminum canoe in the Cold River near the Ouluska lean-to demonstrates the deadly dangers visitors to the primeval and remote Cold River Valley face.
 Photo credit: JB Nicholas.

-“The hike for Individual Independence packs on," Brian Gudmunninson, of 29 Palms, California, wrote on May 17, 1993.
+“The hike for Individual Independence packs on," Brian Gudmunninson, of 29 Palms, California, declared his credo on May 17, 1993.
 "It is through the rigors of the trail that the individual has cause to once again realize his/her own self worth."

 For one Boy Scout leader, that meant leading his troop up Ouluska Pass Brook in an attempt to bushwhack to the top of the enormous tri-pointed, 4,000-plus foot tall, 10-mile long ridge that holds the summits of Seward, Emmons and Donaldson.